wix-incubator/wix-embedded-mysql/README.md

 ## Examples

-You can start and embedded mysql with defaults and a single schema:
+You can start an embedded mysql with defaults and a single schema:

 ```java
 import com.wix.mysql.EmbeddedMysql;